-- 2 months of study prior to the start of Study/Research, with an additional 1 to 4 months of 10 hours per week tutoring, or a combination, concurrently with the Fulbright project. - Language Study Plan Description (500 characters) - Describe the impact on your Fulbright project and future goals (500 characters)
+- Language Study Plan Choice: - o 3 to 6 month of intensive language study prior to the start of Study/Research grant. - 2 months of study prior to the start of Study/Research, with an additional 1 to 4 months of 10 hours per week tutoring, or a combination, concurrently with the Fulbright project. - Language Study Plan Description - Describe the impact on your Fulbright project and future goals